liaoliao666/usequery/docs/guides/paginated-queries.md

 title: Paginated / Lagged Queries
 ---

-Rendering paginated data is a very common UI pattern and in Vue Query, it "just works" by including the page information in the query key:
+Rendering paginated data is a very common UI pattern and in Vu Query, it "just works" by including the page information in the query key:

 ```js
 const result = useQuery(['projects', page], fetchProjects)